top of page

 • Avoid jerking your hands or feet away from your puppy when he mouths.
 This will encourage him to jump forward and grab at you.
 It’s much more effective to let your hands or feet go limp so that they aren’t much fun to play with.

 • Punishment of any kind can cause fear or aggression.
 You will have a real problem on your hands down the road if your dog is so afraid of your approach or your hands that he feels he must bite you to avoid being hurt.
 Absolutely never do any punishment, including scruff shaking, whacking your puppy on the nose, holding his muzzle shut, sticking your fingers down his throat, and any and all other punishments you may read about online or in outdated training books that might hurt or scare him.
+This is abusive, unnecessary, and will teach dogs that humans are scary, especially when moving hands towards them.
+This is a big problem for vets, groomers, and visitors who reach towards puppies.

 Give Puppy Other Things to Do